top of page

 From 2017-2019, we launched a qualitative study into women's diagnosis and lived experiences with PCOS.
 This study is part of a long-term research agenda to better understand the reason behind lengthy diagnosis experiences, particularly in Canada, misdiagnoses/errors, disclosure/social support, and patient-practitioner communications, and the impact these lags have on women's health, well-being, and quality of life.
 We are also exploring links between PCOS and IPV, as well as medical gaslighting, and forms of resistance/self-advocacy, and are compiling information/education and advocacy resources under our resources tab.

-Here is a brief summary of what we found in our research on diagnosis lags (Soucie et al. 2021, Soucie et al., 2022)
+Here is a brief summary of what we found in our research on diagnosis lags (Soucie et al. 2021b)

 Polycystic ovary syndrome (PCOS) is the most common endocrine syndrome that disproportionally affects women of